Skip to content

 • When and where did we move?

+We are renting space in the former Holy Family Catholic Church – now owned by Power Creative located at 3221 Oak Hill Avenue, Saint Louis, MO 63116.
+The building is on the corner of Oak Hill Avenue and Humphrey Street.
 Our last Sunday in the building on South Grand was November 2, 2025 – All Saints Sunday.
-Our first Sunday at our new location is November 9, 2025.
-We will be renting space in the former Holy Family Catholic Church – now owned by Power Creative located at 3221 Oak Hill Avenue, Saint Louis, MO 63116.
-The building is on the corner of Oak Hill Avenue and Humphrey Street.
+Our first Sunday at our new location was November 9, 2025.

-We will be renting instead of owning, so we will no longer have responsibility for the maintenance of a building and grounds.
+We are renting instead of owning, so we no longer have responsibility for the maintenance of a building and grounds.
 There are two rooms that we have use of 24/7 – an office and a small classroom.
-The worship space, kitchen, and fellowship area are shared spaces; we will have exclusive use of those spaces on Sunday mornings, but other uses will need to be scheduled with Power Creative.
+The worship space, kitchen, and fellowship area are shared spaces; we have exclusive use of those spaces on Sunday mornings, but other uses will need to be scheduled with Power Creative.
 While there are changes, many things stay the same.
-We will continue to worship on Sundays at 11 am, there will be Worship and Wonder offered during worship, and we will have fellowship time following worship.
+We continue to worship on Sundays at 11 am, Worship and Wonder continues to be offered during worship, and we continue to have fellowship time following worship.

 • What’s exciting about this move?

-Maintaining the building on South Grand has taken an enormous amount of energy which is now freed up for ministry.
+Maintaining the building on South Grand took an enormous amount of energy which is now freed up for ministry.

 • Where do we park?